The 6 th Gago Conference on European Science Policy

 The latter means changing and developing green/blue economies and healthier societies.
 It means changing our daily routines and work habits, as well as our cities, transport, agriculture, and industry, in a way achieving a balance between the carbon emitted into the atmosphere and the carbon removed from it.
 This balance - or net zero - will happen when the amount of carbon we add to the atmosphere is no more than the amount removed.

-For this change to happen and be facilitated by digital observation and governance, we need to understand better "human agency" and our emerging collective behaviours to guarantee the sustainability of the populations, simultaneously with their right to develop.
-And this requires the governance of complex and massive amounts of data and their synergies (i.e., "data ecologies"), including new satellite-based data, together with the necessary knowledge and innovation to improve land use management.
-Large amounts of data require new technological tools such as cloud computing, data analysis, artificial intelligence, and machine learning for handling, processing, understanding and exploitation, together with new in situ information systems and the knowledge and innovation needed to improve land use management and the development of sustainable and healthy territories.
-We argue that all this requires a revised "digital humanism" and a rethinking of techno-centric narratives of progress, embracing and harnessing uncertainty and abandoning the fantasy of control over nature and the illusion of techno-centric dominance of digital systems and AI-enable innovations.
+For this change to happen and be facilitated by digital observation and governance, we need to understand better "Human Agency" and our emerging collective behaviours to guarantee the sustainability of the populations, simultaneously with their right to develop.
+And this requires the governance of complex and massive amounts of data and their synergies (i.e., "data ecologies" ), including new satellite-based data, together with the necessary knowledge and innovation to improve land use management.
+Large amounts of data require new technological tools such as artificial intelligence, cloud computing, data analysis, and machine learning for handling, processing, understanding and exploitation, together with new in situ information systems and the knowledge and innovation needed to improve land use management and the development of sustainable and healthy territories.

 These challenges and associated risks will possibly be mitigated in implementations using practices, methods and tools generated by a new trend in research and innovation: that of "Responsible AI", underscoring principles such as fairness, transparency and explainability, human-centeredness, privacy and security.